 Coming to inventory management – serialization & bar-codes have been around for decades.
 But bar-codes need line-of-sight with the reader, and that makes them inefficient in capturing real-time information.
 RFID used to be expensive, but today the costs have fallen so much that embedding a serialized tag pushes up product cost only marginally.
 The versatility of Ultra High Frequency (UHF) technology has spawned readers that cover a broad range of distances.
 Again, this means that the mid-market has an effective means of tracking inventory across locations and even in-transit – a capability that was earlier exclusive to large enterprises.

 But what can this new found visibility do?
-Real-time tracking of inventory gives a picture of the current demand.
-For starters one can check if the open orders are in-line with the observed demand.
-Next you can verify if the right inventory is present at the warehouses, and if the in-transit inventory destination is indeed a place of demand.
+For starters one can check if available inventory is at the locations of demand (open orders).
+Next you can verify if the in-transit inventory destination is indeed a place of demand.
 And if misalignments are detected, OI can prescribe the stock-transfers and/or re-routing that can correct the situation at the lowest cost.
 Sounds simple and obvious – but even with RFID data, this optimization was not easy for companies with limited hardware/software budgets.
 But today a subscription to a cloud based OI can make all this and much more feasible at a nominal cost.

 The improvement in supply chain parity extends beyond the enterprise too.
 To fight counterfeit/black market issues, large companies used to employ an army of compliance agents.
 Many mid-market firms find that unaffordable.
 Now, with serialized tags they can know of a black-market sale the moment a serial-number is reported/registered from an unauthorized location.
 They can easily track it back to the last channel partner that held the goods and take them to task.